2019–20 Pac-12 Conference men's basketball season: Coaches

-Post season
+Postseason

 Pac-12 tournament

 The conference tournament was scheduled for March 11–14, 2020, at the T-Mobile Arena, Paradise, NV.
 The top four teams had a bye on the first day.
 Teams were seeded by conference record, with ties broken by record between the tied teams followed by record against the regular-season champion, if necessary.
 On March 12, the Pac 12 announced the tournament would be canceled due to the COVID-19 pandemic.

 NCAA tournament

 Number of teams from the conference were selected to participate: